Designing English Devolution

 An elected second chamber and deliberative democratic processes can ensure that citizens can make decisions that have real impact.

-Labour Party Justice and Home Affairs policy commission submission
+Response to Labour Party on Justice and Home Affairs